Learn some more about where your money goes.

-Parent Support Services
+Parent Support Services Fund

 The NMH’s research focus includes critical areas such as maternal diet and nutrition, infant brain injury, delivery room care and respiratory care of preterm infants.
-Advances in these and many other areas will help us advance the care of our mothers and babies.
+Advances in these and many other areas will help us to advance the care of our mothers and babies.

 ‘Tús maith, leath na h’oibre’ - a good start is half the work, the old saying goes.
 And it is especially true when it comes to nutrition and exercise.
 What a mother eats and a healthy, active lifestyle can have a positive effect on her baby’s development in the womb.
 There is an established and growing body of evidence that following a good diet and proper exercise from the time of conception through infancy can help protect a baby from conditions like heart disease and diabetes as an adult, giving babies the best start in life!

 To give every baby the start they deserve, The NMH wants to make ‘Tús Maith /A Good Start’ programme available to all mothers we care for.
 Sound advice from our dieticians on good nutrition, exercise, lifestyle change and infant feeding are all integral to a babies development.
 In order to support The National Maternity Hospital with this, The NMH Foundation is working to align itself with individuals, organisations and companies who share our vision of a healthier Ireland.

 Classes in nutrition, health, diet, exercise and breastfeeding are all available to our patients.
 The NMH Foundation is committed to supporting the Hospital in every way possible.
 To help support, please email email@example.com